s-desh/wall_viz/README.md

 ### Limitations and potential improvements
 - Current approach is greedy (might not be optimal) and does not optimize on stride order that can potentially lead to fewer total strides required.
 - Takes around a minute to come up with stride starts.
 Can by improved by, reducing the number of stride starts on which build order is simulated.
-- BONUS B - Wild bond not implemented.
+- BONUS B - Wild bond incomplete.